morfeojs/morfeo/packages/core/README.md

 const primaryStyle = component('Button', 'primary').getStyle(); // merged with the base style
 ```

-This is a complete exmple of what you can do with the `component` function:
+This is a complete example of what you can do with the `component` function:

 ```typescript
 const componentConfig = component('Button').get();